 - 6 Ways Color Psychology Can Be Used to Design Effective eLearning

 4) Never try to cover too much information

 Avoid overwhelming learners with too much information in your eLearning course.
 While it may be tempting to include everything that could be useful, too much content can make it difficult for learners to absorb and apply what they've learned.
 Instead, aim for fewer than five specific learning outcomes and keep lessons no longer than 20 minutes, with an absolute maximum of 40 minutes.
 Be clear about what you expect learners to be able to do after completing the course.

 Too much information to cover in an eLearning time allotment can result in a cluttered and ill-functioning eLearning experience for the audience and will result in an unsuccessful learning opportunity, especially if the information content has no visible real-world applications or benefits.

-A positive way to deal with the expectations of the client/leader is pairing your goals list down to fewer than five learning outcomes, and make sure they’re as specific as you can make them.
-It’s critical to be crystal-clear about what you expect learners to be able to do after your course session is over.
+A positive way to deal with the expectations of the client/leader is pairing your goals list down to fewer than five learning outcomes, and making sure they’re as specific as you can make them.
+It’s critical to be crystal clear about what you expect learners to be able to do after your course session is over.

 Try to keep lessons no longer than 20 minutes, with an absolute maximum of 40 minutes.
 To achieve this, take out the non-critical information.
 If you’re really attached to it, that excised information can be turned into a downloadable resource or used as the basis for a second course.